anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The pledge SHOULD construct the PER as PKCS#10 object.
 In BRSKI-PRM it MUST sign it additionally with its IDevID credential to provide proof-of-identity bound to the PKCS#10 as described below.

-If the pledge is unable to construct the enrollment-request it SHOULD respond with HTTP 406 error code to the registrar-agent to indicate that it is not able to create the enrollment-request.
+If the pledge is unable to construct the PER it SHOULD respond with HTTP 40 error code to the registrar-agent to indicate that it is not able to create the enrollment-request.
+If the pledge is unable to construct the PER it SHOULD respond with a HTTP error code to the registrar-agent to indicate that it is not able to create the PER.
+Error codes MAY be used:
+* 400: if the pledge detected an error in the format of the request or it's not valid JSON even though the PER media type was set to `application/json`.
+* 403: if the pledge detected that parameter (if provided) from the trigger message to create the PER were not valid.

 A successful enrollment will result in a generic LDevID certificate for the pledge in the new domain, which can be used to request further (application specific) LDevID certificates if necessary for its operation.
 The registrar-agent SHALL use the endpoints specified in this document.